-3 Mandate to Act
+4 Mandate to Act

 Working on system transformation requires a strong political and public mandate.
-It entails large scale change within conditions of uncertainty.
+It entails large scale change in conditions of uncertainty.
 It will inevitably lead to disruption and displacement that will be noticeable in people's day to day lives.
 To make that change stick, it will be important to embrace new forms of governance that emphasise collaboration, participation, and experimentation.

 To make systems transformation possible at city-scale means developing a deep understanding of cobenefits and entangled value.
-If the positive effects of the climate transition on e.g., health, wellbeing/quality of life, local economy, and education are not recognised, it will always be harder to show that it represents value for money.
+If the positive effects of the climate transition on e.g. health, wellbeing/quality of life, local economy, and education are not recognised, it will always be harder to show that it represents value for money.
 Moving away from only recognising benefits that are quantifiable and monetisable means cities can be bold in laying out a positive and holistic vision for the future that recognises the multiple interdependencies between departments.

-3.1 Understanding the problem
+4.1 Understanding the problem

-A fundamental principle of the NZC Pilot Cities Programme is to initially comprehend the problem(s) within the scope pilot activities.
-This understanding extends to GHG emissions as well as the structural, technical, institutional, socioeconomic, and cultural barriers that hinder change.
+A fundamental principle of the NZC Pilot Cities Programme is to first understand the problem(s) in scope the pilot activities, both in terms of GHG emissions and in terms of the structural, technical, institutional, socioeconomic, and cultural barriers to change.